Pelvic floor therapy has been shown as both clinically and cost-effective.

 My primary mission is making sure people get accurate, positive pelvic floor health information.

-Pelvic Health is often practiced by PTs, so when I take my continuing ed coursework, I am usually the only OT present.
+Pelvic health therapy is often provided by PTs, so when I take my continuing ed coursework, I am usually the only OT present.

 I have begun to connect with lots of OTs in both the US and Canada who are working in this field.
 I really feel like it’s a natural fit for OTs since our scope of practice encompasses both toileting and sexuality.